Sobak/scrawler/docs/entities.md

 Entities are plain PHP objects, they don't have to implement any interface or extend from any base class.
-Their primary responsibility is to store data fetched by the Scrawler so that it can be then used by result writers (take a look at the chapter on [configuration](configuration.md) for more details on the flow).
+Their primary responsibility is to store data fetched by the Scrawler so that it can be then used by result writers (take a look at the [getting started](getting-started.md) chapter for more details on the flow).
 That's why typically entities do not contain much logic.
-Most of what they do is defining properties (most recommended are private or protected) along with getters and setters so like a Data Transfer Object.
+Most of what they do is defining properties (most recommended are private or protected) along with getters and setters so they act as a Data Transfer Object.

 ```php
 <?php